 Although a shaker kitchen is inherently traditional, you can choose to lean into this style by opting for traditional features.

-Embellished cornices, intricate pilasters and bullnose worktops add additional detail to your shaker kitchen cabinetry, while farmhouse sinks and ornate taps ensure that your modern fixtures don't detract from the traditional feel.
+Embellished cornices, intricate pilasters and bullnose worktops add additional detail to your shaker kitchen cabinetry.
+In true traditional shaker kitchens, farmhouse sinks and ornate taps ensure that your fixtures don’t detract from the traditional kitchen style.

 2. Get Creative, Go Contemporary